dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/fillet_curve.rst

 .. figure:: /images/modeling_geometry-nodes_curve_fillet-curve_node.png
    :align: right

-   Fillet Curve Node
+   Fillet Curve node.

-The *Fillet Curve* rounds corners on curve control points, similar effect of the :doc:`Bevel Modifier </modeling/modifiers/generate/bevel>` on a 2D mesh.
-However, a key difference is that the rounded portions created by the curve fillet node are always portions of a circle.
+The *Fillet Curve* rounds corners on curve control points, similar to the effect of the :doc:`Bevel Modifier </modeling/modifiers/generate/bevel>` on a 2D mesh.
+However, a key difference is that the rounded portions created by the Curve Fillet node are always portions of a circle.

 Inputs